bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ```

 TIP: If you want to link to an action in the same controller, you don't need to
-specify the `:controller` option, as Rails will use the current controller by
+specify the `:controller` option, as Quails will use the current controller by
 default.

-TIP: In development mode (which is what you're working in by default), Rails
+TIP: In development mode (which is what you're working in by default), Quails
 reloads your application with every browser request, so there's no need to stop
 and restart the web server when a change is made.